LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 implicit portion of the 4th order ARK4(3)7L[2]SA method from :cite:p:`KenCarp:19`.
 Both the method and embedding are A- and L-stable.

+.. versionchanged:: x.y.z

+   Made the implicit portion of the default 4th order additive method

 .. math::

    \renewcommand{\arraystretch}{1.5}